NathanLBCooper/NathanLBCooper.github.io/_posts/2016-7-11-Logging-The-Right-Way.md

   feature: code.png
 ---

-> NOTE: I think these days it's better to just take something like ELK and Prometheus and just do it how they say.
+> NOTE: I think these days it's better to just take something like Serilog/ELK/Prometheus and just do it how they say.
 But here is how I used to do event logging:

 Let's say we're writing a system that sends messages, then it logs: `Log($"Message sent to {0}", value.SentTo, LogLevel.DEBUG)`.
 So when Debug level events are being logged, we get a nice string explaining what happened.
 But what's wrong with this?